agolin95/browser-tools/README.md

 # jira-tools
-A collection of small tools and tweaks for Jira Server
+A collection of small tools and tweaks for the various tools used by teams at MongoDB.